jestjs/jest/docs/ExpectAPI.md

 ### `expect.not.arrayContaining(array)`

-`expect.not.arrayContaining(array)` matches a received array which does not contain all of the elements in the expected array.
-That is, the expected array **is not a subset** of the received array.
+`expect.not.arrayContaining(array)` matches the received value if it is not an array or if it is an array that does not contain all of the elements in the expected array.
+That is, the expected array **is not a subset** of the received value.

+As a special case, `expect.not.arrayContaining([])` matches nothing.

 It is the inverse of `expect.arrayContaining`.